Note: 'Peer reviewed' and 'refereed' are synonyms.

-How do you know if the articles in a journal are peer-reviewed?
-Some databases allow you to limit to peer-reviewed articles.
-For other databases, you need to look up the title of the journal in Ulrich's Periodical Directory.
+How do you know if an article is from a peer-reviewed journal?
+Some databases allow you to limit your search to peer-reviewed journals.
+For other databases, you need to look up the title of the journal in Ulrich's Directory.

-3. In the search results, look for a referee jersey icon to indicate that a journal is refereed, which is a synonym for peer-reviewed.
+3. In the search results, look for a referee jersey icon to indicate that a journal is refereed.
+Refereed means the same as peer reviewed.